 Income protection for people working at heights has a number of factors that need to be considered when choosing the insurer to place cover with.
-We have recently joined with IRATA (membership no 142) to offer tailored advice to their members.

 Whether you are a rope access technician, abseiler, scaffolder, tree surgeon, window cleaner etc you need to make sure that you approach an insurer for your Income Protection needs that suits your circumstances.
 The insurer that you approach will want to know the following details about your work:

 - Average height that you work at

 There are a few insurers who understand that there are significant safety measures in place when you work at heights, whilst others remain cautious of the potential added risk of equipment failure and environmental factors.
 As with any insurance it is important to shop around and make sure that you choose an insurer that offers the best terms and premiums for your situation.

 Some key points to ask about your cover:

 You want a policy that gives you an own occupation claim definition, which will mean that if you are unable to do your job specifically due to illness or injury then you can make a claim.
 Other definitions are much harder to claim on.

 There is no end to the various types of Income Protection policies on the market, some pay claims of 1 year, 2 years, 5 years or to the end of the policy term.
 Ideally you want a policy that will pay a claim until your expected retirement age.
 Where cost is a major factor however a limited claim option can be a good option.